KDM-LAB/daaig-website/docs/index.md

 ## Code of Conduct

-DAIICT and DAIIG are committed to providing a safe, productive, and welcoming environment for all participants in any conference, workshop, field project or project hosted or managed by DAIICT, no matter what role they play or their background.
+DAIICT and DAAIG are committed to providing a safe, productive, and welcoming environment for all participants in any conference, workshop, field project or project hosted or managed by DAIICT, no matter what role they play or their background.